Blog

 To avoid these issues, startups can also A/B test versions of their ad strategy, such as audience type, targeting, landing page, ad placement, ad creative, and even budget.

-Measuring and optimizing your growth marketing efforts
+Measuring and optimizing your startup growth marketing efforts

 The idea of growth marketing emphasizes the need to be data-driven, iterative and experimental.
 To do that, you need to track performance data.